 In addition, the monthly rental rates will also need to cover the cost of eventually replacing the larger assets associated with the apartment complex as well, like fridges, stoves or the boiler.
 A relatively small amount is typically collected over a long period of time so when the actual cost to replace these assets is incurred rental rates do not spike, or the owner has to bear those costs on their own.

 The parallel can be drawn further, in that larger apartment buildings typically have larger costs (both fixed and variable) than smaller buildings.
 However, for a given size of apartment building, the costs will depend on the number of tenants per square metre – a higher occupancy per square metre may mean the fixed costs are distributed among more tenants, but there might be higher variable costs.

 Under performance-based regulation, rates are calculated annually by means of an incentive-based formula rather than by the traditional ratemaking method which sets rates based on the costs utility companies are expected to incur in a given year.
-The more efficient the utility operates, the more savings it realizes, which results in a greater rate of return and since these benefits are then shared with customers, lower rates.
-Quality of service is safeguarded through separate, enforceable, Alberta Utilities Commission requirements.
+The more efficient the utility operates, the more savings it realizes, which results in a greater rate-of-return, and since these benefits are then shared with customers, the lower the rates can be.
+Quality of service is safeguarded through separate, enforceable, AUC requirements.
 Performance-based regulation also reduces the regulatory burden because once the formula is set, the utilities do not need to get their costs approved annually as they would under the traditional ratemaking method, until the PBR term has expired.
-Alberta has five year PBR terms.
+Alberta has five-year PBR terms.